destroyedlolo/Selene/README.md

 **Séléné** is a lightweight and versatile automation tool, driven by end user customized **Lua scripts** and acting on **MQTT data**.

-This branch is under development and incomplete to prepare v4.
-Goals are :

-- create a support library that can be used by other projects especially regarding Lua vs multithreading
-- support of Lua 5.3
-- ...

-** USE ONLY STABLE BRANCH FOR THE MOMENT **

 Dependencies
 ------------